 My Top Tip:

 I recommend that you enjoy refreshments afterwards in the recently refurbished Royal Deck Tea Room to round off this unique and memorable Royal experience.
-You will also enjoy a private tour through Canongate, the Royal section of the Royal Mile, so often overlooked.
+You will also enjoy a private tour through Canongate on your Mary Queen of Scots tour, the Royal section of the Royal Mile, so often overlooked.
 I find it mystifying why, not least as it is a fascinating area and you have the awe-inspiring Royal palace of Holyroodhouse at the very bottom of Canongate.

 Arthur’s Seat